mikes360/WebsiteAssignmentMSC2019/README.md

 Edit/update: also reformatted the matches ejs so that the matches don't overlap, and changed the client.js redirect from "index.html" to "/" so that it goes back to the main index page

 To do: I have begun creating a login.ejs which I will update in due course.
 I will then delete login.html

+//---------------------------------------------------------------------------

+14-Oct-2019 Mike Knight

+Merged Gemmas changes into the main code.
+Fixed a couple of issues caused by the merge and did yet another tidy!

+Moved the login API to api\login in case Gemma wants to map the login ejs to the \login route.

+Finished off authentication so it now will authenticate the provided details against the databse.

+//---------------------------------------------------------------------------

+16-Oct-2019 Gemma

+Created a login ejs which now links to the main index page so that when the login button is clicked on, it will direct to the login ejs.
+The nav bar will also still display the logged out version until someone has logged in.

+Anywhere linked to login.html has now had it replaced by "/login" for login.ejs

+Apologies, my Prettier add-on has insisted on formatting everything on separate lines, so you might want to re-format if it makes it easy to read.